-At American Animal Hospital, we have the capability of performing a wide range of tests in the hospital to assist our veterinarians in determining the cause of your pet’s illness.
-We also have access to board certified Internal Medicine, Neurologist, Dermatologist, Surgeon (both soft tissue and orthopedic), and Oncologists should the need arise.
+At American Animal Hospital, we have the capability of performing a wide range of tests to assist our veterinarians in determining the cause of your pet’s illness.
+We also have access to board-certified Internal Medicine, Neurologist, Dermatologist, Surgeon (both soft tissue and orthopedic), and Oncologists should the need arise.

 In-House Laboratory Testing

 Having the ability to run a large amount of blood work inside the hospital allows us to have results in minutes versus days.
 We also work with an outside animal laboratory with provides us with in-depth or more complex testing with a turnaround time typically less than 24 hours.

 - Fecal analysis

 Just like with human doctors, x-rays help our veterinarians evaluate musculoskeletal, cardiovascular, pulmonary, gastrointestinal, reproductive, and urinary systems.
 By having our x-ray machine on-site and access to a board-certified radiologist, we can diagnose conditions promptly.
 We have invested in a state-of-the-art digital x-ray machine that doesn’t pollute the environment with harsh chemicals, develops in an instant, and uses far less radiation than a traditional x-ray.

 All radiographs are now digital images and can be easily emailed to any specialist around the world if the need arises.

 Digital Dental Radiographs

 Just as dental radiographs are an important part of our routine cleanings, they are the same for your pet’s dental health as well!
 Dental radiographs allow us to see the extent of a fractured tooth, bone loss, or periodontal disease that may not be visible during a routine oral exam.
 We recommend preventive dental cleanings which much less invasive and costly than waiting until your pet has a problem.